-The United States remains Jamaica's main trading partner.
-More than US\$ 440 million worth of agricultural and food products was imported in from the United States 2020.
-The bulk of the imports from the United States are consumer-orientated products including beef and beef products, dairy products, fresh and processed vegetables, snack foods, breakfast cereals, non-alcoholic beverages and pet foods.
-Wheat, soybean and corn are the main intermediate products imported by Jamaica from the United States.
+The United States remains Jamaica's main trading partner exporting approximately US\$486 million of agricultural and food products to Jamaica in 2021.
+The bulk of exports from the United States to Jamaica are consumer-orientated products, including beef and beef products, dairy products, fresh and processed vegetables, snack foods, breakfast cereals, non-alcoholic beverages, and pet foods.
+Corn, wheat, and soybean represents the main intermediate products which the United States exports to Jamaica.